Quick Links: Share Information About Your Visit | Before You Get Started | Planning Checklist | Visit Do’s And Don’ts | Follow Up

 Before You Get Started

-Whether you’re hosting an in-person or online event, check out this webinar to learn how shadowing visits are the key to sharing critical insight with lawmakers, allowing them to properly support you and your school.
+Whether you’re hosting an in-person or online event, check out this webinar recording to learn how shadowing visits are the key to sharing critical insight with lawmakers, allowing them to properly support you and your school.

 Planning Checklist